TABLE OF CONTENTS

 Illustrative Summary

-Here is an illustrative summary of the BENEFITS of PHYSICAL ACTIVITIES.
+Here is an illustrative summary of the BENEFITS of EXERCISING or PHYSICAL ACTIVITIES.

 Let’s Sum Up!